kesaralive/docker-101/Docker 101.md

 ## Backend API Container
 Now Let's create our backend api container, \
+To create the backend API container, we will follow these steps:
-First, Let's add a new folder called `api` inside our main project directory and inside `api` folder let's create a new php file named `index.php`.
+1. Create a new folder named `api` inside the main project directory.
+2. Inside the `api` folder, create a new PHP file named `index.php`.
+3. COPY & PASTE the below code snippet to your `index.php` file.

 Then let's add a simple todos api endpoint in our __index.php__ file.